 - Grubs damage grass by feeding on roots.

-- Grubs can attract wild mammals, such as skunks and raccoons, that will rip up lawns as they search for an easy meal.
+- Grubs can attract wild mammals such as skunks and raccoons.
+Eventually, they will rip up lawns as they search for an easy meal.

 - Grubs are the most damaging insect pest to lawns in the Grand Valley.